Information your solicitor needs

-Describe all injuries that you suffered, whether they were physical, psychological or emotional, and all the symptoms including sleep-loss, nightmares.
-List all of the doctors, hospitals, physiotherapists and counsellors (if any) that you attended after the accident.
+Describe all injuries that you suffered, whether they were physical, psychological or emotional and all the symptoms including sleep-loss, nightmares etc. List all of the doctors, hospitals, physiotherapists and counsellors (if any) that you attended after the accident.
 If you already had injuries before the accident, you must also tell your solicitor about these.
 Describe all of the treatments and medications you received as a result of the accident and any prognosis that has been made.

-Calculate any loss of earnings because you could not go to work and medical expenses like medication costs and doctors’ bills.
+If you are unable to go to work due to the accident you should calculate any loss of earnings you incur and all medical expenses like medication costs.
 You should also include related expenses such as bus and taxi-fares if you are unable to drive as a result of the accident

 This page contains Irish Public Sector Data licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) licence